nhsconnect/integration-adaptors/rest-client/README.md

 ### Generate UUID

 Currently it is only possible to generate UUID manual using an extension.
-To generator new UUID, `fn` + `F1` and type `Insert GUID`.
+To generator new UUID, `fn` + `F1` and type `Insert GUID` where needed.
+Currently an environment variable is used in settings.json for this to be easily changed in all http files.

 </br>